Bunkr-2FA/.github/profile/README.md

 **Solution:** The leaves of the tree are stored encrypted on [ShadowDrive](https://docs.genesysgo.com/shadow/shadow-drive).
 The encryption key is derived from a message the user signs when logging into their Bunkr.
 That way:

 - The user doesn't need to store an extra password
-- An attacked needs to have access to the users private key to even start an attempt at cracking the OTP codes.
+- An attacker needs to have access to the users private key to even start an attempt at cracking the OTP codes.

 ## 🔒 A rough, but full explanation of the security spec can be found [here](https://gist.github.com/iceomatic/fccf555972f21dbede259fd152343a8a)